What to Expect Flying QF1 from Sydney to London via Singapore

 You can request an upgrade online, and you’ll find out whether you’ve been successful up to 7 days before the flight.
 Qantas Frequent Flyer members with the highest status get priority in the Qantas upgrade lottery, so it can be difficult for Bronze and Silver frequent flyers to upgrade using points – especially on this very popular route.

-If you’re flying all the way from Sydney to London, you would need to request an upgrade either for both QF1 sectors (Sydney-Singapore and Singapore-London) or neither sector.
+If you’re flying all the way from Sydney to London, you would need to request an upgrade for both QF1 sectors (Sydney-Singapore and Singapore-London).
 You cannot elect to upgrade only one of the sectors.
 That said, it is possible that your upgrade request could be unsuccessful between Sydney and Singapore, but still clear for the Singapore-London leg.
-In this case, you’ll only be charged for the upgrade on the second segment.
+In this case, Qantas will only charge you for the upgrade on the second segment.

-The airline may also invite you to bid for a Qantas Bid Now upgrade using a mix of points and cash, although this is only offered on flights where the premium cabins are unlikely to be full.
+The airline may also invite you to bid for a Qantas Bid Now upgrade using a mix of points and cash.
+However, the airline only offers this on flights where the premium cabins are unlikely to be full.
 QF1 is such a popular flight that it’s rare to see an empty seat in Business or First Class.

 Great Credit Cards for Earning Qantas Points